chanced/caps/README.md

 [go playground link](https://go.dev/play/p/aKfuU5eZJgp)

-## text.Text
+## text pkg

-The `text` package contains a single `Text` type which has all of the case conversions and relevant functions from strings as methods.
+The `text` package contains two types:

+-   `Text` which has all of the case conversions and relevant functions from strings as methods.
+-   `Texts` which is a slice of Text

 It does not currently have tests.